 Where do they appear?

-Retail media ads appear often appear on a site’s home page, category page, search results page, or product details page.
+Retail media ads appear often appear on a site’s home page, category page, search results page, or product details page, as seen in the retail media advertising examples above.
 However, modern retail media solutions also enable advertisers to leverage shopper data to display targeted ads off-site.
 An example of an off-site ad offering is seeing an ad for L’Oreal hairspray when you’re on a news site because you recently viewed said hair spray on Amazon.

 Retail media benefits everyone involved in the buyer-seller ecosystem: Customers, retailers, and vendors/brands.